CharlesLiuCool/notebook/APUSH/APUSH Daily Journal.md

 > >[!question] #1 Who is the richest American of all-time?
 How did they make their money?
 > >
 John D. Rockefeller had over 410 billion dollars.
 He took control of the newly developed oil industry and made massive profits.

+>[!clock] 1/10
+> >[!question] #2 What impact did Rockefeller have on U.S. history?
+> > He monopolized oil.
+He also built trusts to not be taken down as a monopoly.
+He also was a great philanthropist and contributed to the promotion of education, health, and scientific research.